 Contorted Recess

-Living in Alabama beforehand, I learned as a kid how to take a piece of soapstone, and using a small pocket knife, bore a hole through one side to the other.
-If you did this multiple times the rock turned into a sort of flute; crude sounding as they were.
+Living in Alabama beforehand, I learned as a kid how to take a piece of soapstone and, using a small pocket knife, bore a hole from one side to the other.
+If you did this multiple times, the rock turned into a sort of flute, crude-sounding as they were.

 “Making stone flutes.”

-By the following week most boys in Mrs. Hagan’s sixth grade class were sitting beside me doing the same.
-The only ones playing like they were supposed to were girls.
-One of them eventually joined us.
+By the following week, most of the boys in Mrs. Hagan’s sixth-grade class were sitting beside us doing the same.
+The only ones playing like they were supposed to were the girls.
+One of them eventually joined our gang.

-One morning before class started Mrs. Hagan informed her students that there’d be no more hollowing of stones during recess.
-All pocket knives were to be left in desks during that time.
+One morning, before class started, Mrs. Hagan informed her students that there’d be no more hollowing of stones during recess.
+All pocket knives were to be left in the desks during that activity.
 That put a damper on our recess for a short while.

-A kid that I no longer remember the name of brought a bag of marbles to school.
+A kid whose name I no longer remember the name of brought a bag of marbles to school.
 He let several of us use them to play ‘chase’.
 That’s a game where you try to keep from being hit by an opponent’s marble.
-Within the end of the week almost every boy in Mrs. Hagan’s class had a bag.
+By the end of the week, almost every boy in Mrs. Hagan’s class had a bag.

-I got into a dilly of a fracas after hitting this boy’s huge steelie with my pearly.
-A pearly is an all white marble.
-The steelie owner didn’t want to give up his gem claiming we were playing ‘friendlies’.
+I got into a fracas after hitting this boy’s huge steelie with my pearly.
+A pearly is an all-white marble.
+The steelie owner didn’t want to give up his gem, claiming we were playing ‘friendlies’.
 That was game terminology for giving back those marbles won.
-Seems like the teacher had to step in and settle things.
+The teacher had to step in and put an end to our hostilities.

-We went back to jumping out of swings and hanging upside down from monkey bars where kids often got hurt.
-One day a classmate brought in a deck of cards.
-Before he could start dealing, Mrs. Hagan confiscated them.
-I suppose she saw potential harm in her students losing lunch money and other worldly goods.
+We went back to jumping out of swings and hanging upside down from monkey bars, where kids often got hurt.
+One day, a classmate brought in a deck of cards.

-When I think back to making flutes out of stones while sitting quietly against a school building I have to chuckle.
-There were no fisticuffs doing that time.
+When I think back to making flutes out of stones while sitting quietly against a school building, I have to chuckle.
+There were no fisticuffs during that time.
 In fact, all was peaceful and quiet.

 “You kids sit against the school building during recess and make flutes like the Indians.
 I’ll be sitting right next to you smoking my cigarettes and drinking coffee!”